-Learn ng Outcome Relevant modules A7.1 Demonstrate a systematic understanding of commercial INV7REV real estate practice and its relevance in the context of international business.
-PTY7PRT A7.2 Demonstrate a critical awareness of the current issues in PTY7PRM the commercial real estate sector as informed by leading edge research and practice in the field.
-VAL7VAE euge research and practice in the field.
-PRJ7PRA/ PRJ7PRS A7.3 Evaluation and selection of appropriate techniques that CON7SDC allow detailed investigations of complex commercial real estate scenarios, taking into account the internal and external business environment.
-VAL7AVL A7.4 Synthesise knowledge of valuation, agency, law, property INV7REV management, construction, planning and development to protect and add value to development land and commercial LAW7LFS property as an investment asset class.
-PLN7PLD PTY7PRT
+Learning Outcome Relevant me A7.1 Demonstrate core knowledge and skills relevant to the commercial real estate discipline specifically related to its purchase and sale, use and occupation, its valuation and investment appraisal, its market dynamics, its changing characteristics as an asset class and its management and development in the context of international business.
+VAL7VAE INV7REV PTY7PRT A7.2 Demonstrate a critical awareness of the current issues and megatrends in the commercial real estate sector including the impact of climate change, changes in demographics and work patterns, the drive to internationalise and standardise markets, the impact of AI and new technologies and investment in alternative property sectors (eg self-storage, petrol stations, hotels, schools, medical centres etc) as informed by leading research and practice in the field.
+VAL7VAE INV7REV PTY7PRT PLN7PLD PRJ7PRA/ PRJ7PRS A7.3 Evaluation and selection of appropriate techniques that allow detailed investigations of complex commercial real estate scenarios, taking into account the internal and external business environment.
+VAL7VAE VAL7AVL VAL7STV PTY7PRM INV7REV PTY7PRT A7.4 Synthesise knowledge of valuation, agency, law, property management, planning and development to protect and add value to development land and commercial property as an investment asset class.
+VAL7VAE INV7REV LAW7LBE PLN7PLD PTY7PRT PTY7PRM